875-Trevin-Chester/revoverflow-backend/README.md

   - PostgreSQL 42.2.8

 # Features
-- Login authentification with FireBase to ensure logins are appropriately handled.
 - Secure route guarding with JWT to ensure navigation to a requested route is permitted.
 - Employment of a RESTful API to handle HTTP requests with GET, PUT, POST, and DELETE.
 - Utilizes JpaRepository within SpringData for streamlined data access with an H2 database.